Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You have created an Azure DevOps project for a new application that will be deployed to a number of Windows Server 2016 Azure virtual machines.

-You are preparing a deployment solution that allows for the virtual machines to maintain a uniform con¬guration, and also keep administrative effort with regards to con¬guring the virtual machines to a minimum.
+You are preparing a deployment solution that allows for the virtual machines to maintain a uniform configuration, and also keep administrative effort with regards to configuring the virtual machines to a minimum.

 Which of the following should be part of your solution?
 (Choose two.)

 A. Azure Resource Manager templates

-B. The PowerShell Desired State Con¬guration (DSC) extension for Windows
+B. The PowerShell Desired State Configuration (DSC) extension for Windows

 C. Azure pipeline deployment groups